Close

 Plan Your Retirement Income

 It is important to understand what is commuted pension as it involves a direct trade-off.
-For example, if you decide to commute 40% of your pension, you will receive that amount as a lump sum.
-Consequently, your monthly pension for the remainder of your life will be permanently reduced, and you will receive the remaining 60% as your regular income.
+Imagine you choose to commute 40% of your pension; you will receive that entire amount as one lump sum.
+The consequence is that your monthly pension will be permanently smaller, with the remaining 60% becoming your new regular income.

-It should also be noted that the tax treatment for the commuted lump-sum amount varies significantly based on employment type.
-The distinction between government and non-government employees has important tax implications.
+You should also be aware that the tax treatment for the lump-sum amount varies.
+The rules change significantly based on your employment.
+This difference between government and non-government work has major tax implications.

 How to Calculate Commuted Pension?